WJSoftware/wjfe-async-workers/README.md

 ```

 ## Bi-Directional Communication

+> **🕓 TL;DR**
+> It's OK for workers to transmit intermediate results like progress reports and partial results.
+It is not recommended for the main thread to have to send data to a paused task.
+Promises in work item objects resolve once the `QueueingOptions.processMessage()` function returns `true`.

 The default functionality is fine for many cases:  A worker task is started, the user interface waits for its
 completion and when the task finishes, the work item's `promise` property spits out the resultant object when awaited.